What to Stock Up on for Winter

 • Ignition system

-I always tell my readers to keep their gas tank between 50% and 75% full at all times.
-You don’t want to be running out of gas if blocked in or stranded.
+I always tell my readers to always keep their gas tanks between 75% and 100% full.
+You don’t want to run out of gas if you’re blocked in or stranded.

 Final Word

-Having food, water, comfy blankets, and other essential items at home can always come in handy.
+Food, water, comfy blankets, and other essential items at home can always be handy.
 Even if you’ve never experienced getting snowed in or dealing with a loss of power, it’s better to take precautionary measures than to end up in a horrible situation.
-If you have other ideas to add, I’d love to hear from you.
 May God Bless this world, Linda.

 Copyright Images: Winter AdobeStock_184392202 by anaumenko